kealanheena/CV/README.md

 # Curriculum Vitae
 | [About Me](#kealan-heena) | [Skills](#skills)  |  [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies) |
 ## Kealan Heena
-I'm a person, not a robot, who has worked in multiple industries from hospitality to retail and more recently construction, I've done everything from cleaning fish gut off the floor to hitting my hand with a hammer on accident obviously, and I'm now looking to the future and becoming a full-stack Ruby developer.
+I'm a person, not a robot, who has worked in multiple industries from hospitality to retail and more recently construction, I've done everything from cleaning fish gut off the floor to hitting my hand with a hammer on accident obviously, and I'm now looking to the future and searching for a job in Software Developer.
 I'm a visual thinker and right now I'm seeing the world as a game of Pac-Man and I've just eaten a power pellet, so in other words, I'm gonna eat them ghosts.
 The main thing is I'm good with people, particular about my work and methodical.
 #####
 I liked moving around to keep things interesting which is why I was drawn to software development there's always something new, plenty to learn and more than enough chances to keep my skills sharp, there's also a large active community which makes getting help a lot easier.
-I've done bits and pieces in HTML, CSS, and JavaScript, I've also used a MEN(Mongo, Express and Node) stack in a project I'm still currently working on, and I'm also learning ruby at the moment.
+I've work with Ruby on Rails and JavaScript using a MEN(Mongo, Express and Node).
 #####
-I've worked in a lot of different places I'm sort of a jack of all trades, and after Makers, I'll be a master of one.
+I've worked in a lot of different places I'm sort of a jack of all trades, and now, I'm be a master of one.

 ## Skills